Danish Artic Institute is a small work place characterized by closeness, co-operation and many-sided responsibilities.

 Since the 1st of September 2006, Bent Nielsen has been the manager of the Danish Arctic Institute.
 In 2005, he acquired the Ph.D-degree based on a doctorate thesis on the conditions of the Eskimo people in North-Eastern Russia after the collapse of the Soviet Union, and as the leader of the Danish Tjukotka Expeditions he has combined the eskimology with modern Danish research in the Arctic areas.
 Further, Bent Nielsen has been trained as a graphic designer.

 Stig Søndergaard Rasmussen has a BA in Eskimology and Arctic Studies and a MA in History.
-Aside from managing the photo archive, Stig Søndergaard Rasmussen also does lectures for students and other groups visiting Danish Arctic Institute, focusing on the historical relation between Denmark and Greenland.
+Aside from managing the photo archive, Stig Søndergaard Rasmussen is also in charge of the webpages and does lectures for students and other groups visiting Danish Arctic Institute, focusing on the historical relation between Denmark and Greenland.
 He has written several articles focusing on historical photos for the publication Polarfronten, was a guide at the Danish National Museums Arctic Department, is a guide at Visit Carlsberg and has his own company, Nordoskop Formidling, offering guided tours in the old parts of Copenhagen.

 Jørgen Trondhjem has a Ph.D. in Eskimology and Arctic Studies and in Art History.
 Aside from managing the archive, Jørgen Trondhjem is also in charge of the registration and the photographing of the Art and Ethnographical collection.
 In 2007 he completed his Ph.D. about Greenlandic modern art and has been an external lecturer at both University of Copenhagen, department of Eskimology and Arctic Studies and at Ilisimatusarfik / University of Greenland.
 He does lectures in other contexts as well, focusing on Greenlandic art, Greenlandic history and the modern Greenland.
 He has written the book ’100 års grønlandsk billedkunst – en introduktion’, Turbineforlaget, 2012.
 Furthermore, he has a Nurse Education and has worked as such in Nuuk, Greenland from 1991-1995.